numbat70/clyde/_docs/Content/06-SUP_SOP_Courses.md

   - Provide an overview of:
     - The session
     - EAP location and Procedures
-    - demonstration of techniques that will be practiced
+    - Demonstration of techniques that will be practiced